Legacy Strength Gym — Brand Identity System

 The Story

 Legacy Strength already had a great logo.
-The original was designed by a designer with credits on Sprite and other major brands.
+The original was credited with work on major brands.
 It held up.
-The problem wasn't the mark.
-The gym had outgrown it.
+The problem wasn't the mark — the gym had outgrown it.

-The owner knew his business like the back of his hand.
-Follower count, active newsletter, real copywriting knowledge.
-He could articulate what was working and what wasn't, which made it easy for me to figure out where I could help.
-Three things surfaced in discovery that reframed the entire project.
+The owner knew his business precisely: follower count, active newsletter, real copywriting knowledge.
+He could articulate what was working and what wasn't, which made it easy to find where I could help.
+Three things surfaced in discovery.

 The military aesthetic had always been the intention but never fully landed.
-The gym's culture was military-coded.
-Its clients, its energy, its identity.
-The orange and gray palette was strong and worth keeping.
+The gym's culture was military-coded — its clients, its energy, its identity.
+The orange and gray palette was strong.
 But a military expression that could live on tactical apparel, limited-color prints, and powerlifting gear didn't exist yet.
 That was the gap.

 The mascot had a real origin story.
 The gym grew out of a competitive powerlifting team.
-One of their training tracks was scored to Run the Jewels.
-A line about "bunch of baby bear shit" became a rallying phrase.
+A line from a Run the Jewels track became a rallying phrase.
 Someone designed a baby bear for team shirts.
-It stuck.
-But the owner always felt it was too soft.
+It stuck — but the owner always felt it was too soft.
 The natural evolution: the baby bear grew up.
 That progression from raw beginner to something earned and powerful was the gym's actual story.
-The mascot documented that journey.

 What Happened